 If you were unable to register your computer by following the steps above, please visit our Troubleshooting page.

-If you have brought a router, switch, hub or wireless access point from home that you plan to use in your room/apartment, please read the following excerpt from the ResNet Appropriate Use Policy.
+If you have brought a router, switch, hub or wireless access point from home that you plan to use in your room/apartment, please read the following excerpt from the UWNet Appropriate Use Policy.

-Retransmission or propagation of the ResNet network connection through the use of switches, hubs, routers or wireless access points is allowed for personal use within the resident's room or apartment.
-ResNet or DoIT Help Desk staffs do not provide technical support for these devices.
+Retransmission or propagation of the UWNet network connection through the use of switches, hubs, routers or wireless access points is allowed for personal use within the resident's room or apartment.
+UWNet or DoIT Help Desk staffs do not provide technical support for these devices.
 Any troubleshooting of your network connection will require that your computer be plugged directly into the data jack.
-All devices placed on the ResNet network must be securely and properly configured, and the resident who registers the device(s) will be solely responsible for any violation or abuse of the ResNet AUP resulting from the use of the device(s).
+All devices placed on the UWNet network must be securely and properly configured, and the resident who registers the device(s) will be solely responsible for any violation or abuse of the UWNet AUP resulting from the use of the device(s).
 Any device that causes network-related problems or denies service to other users may be disconnected from the network without prior warning.